Omikhleia/JSBON/README.md

     - Int16: tag 0x03 and 16-bit signed value,
     - Int32: tag 0x04 and 32-bit signed value,
     - All other numbers: tag 0x09 and 64-bit float value,
-  - String: tag 0x16 and Count value as index in the string TOS,
+  - String: tag 0x16 and Count value as index in the string TOS, starting at 1 (and index 0 corresponds to the empty string, not present in the string TOS),
   - Date: tag 0x20 and 64-bit float value,
   - Object or Array (by reference): tag 0x07 and 32-bit unsigned reference index: position in the binary stream before the TOS are added,
   - Object (by value): tag 0x30, Count value specifiying the number of properties, and then each property with a Count value as index to the property TOS, and the value,